Travellers to Greece 2021 will need to be aware of travel restrictions and rules. Here’s all you need to know about travelling to Greece in 2021.

 International Travel to Greece 2021

-If you are travelling to Greece in 2021, you should know that certain travel regulations apply.
+If you are travelling to Greece in 2021, you will know that certain travel regulations apply.
 Many of these restrictions have been in place since early 2020.

 You can normally find all new measures on our official Greek travel website.
 Unfortunately, sometimes they take a few days to update it.

 Hello!
 I’m Vanessa, a travel writer from Athens.
 I’ve been keeping an eye on lockdown Greece and travel restrictions for Greece since March 2020.
-This article gives an overview of everything that travellers to Greece 2021 should know.
+This article gives an overview of everything that travellers to Greece 2021 should know, and has last been updated on 14 September.
 I am constantly updating this article with new Greece travel measures in 2021.
 You can bookmark it and check it before you travel to Greece.
 Please share this with people who will find it helpful!